sfallahadl/aws-gitops-workshop/content/30_gitops_deployments/first_deploy.md

 In the example above it is `docker.io/kostiscodefresh/my-app-image:385643c`

-Now in Github edit the file `aws-gitops-app-manifests/blob/main/simple-java-app/values.yaml` and enter your new container tag.
+Now in Github go your second Git repository that contains the Kubernetes manifests (and not the application source code) and edit the file `aws-gitops-app-manifests/blob/main/simple-java-app/values.yaml` and enter your new container tag.

 ![Edit new version](/images/gitops/new-version-manual.png)

 Commit your changes and after a brief amount of time, Codefresh GitOps will fetch the new container image.
-If you now visit your application in your browser you will see the new status message.
+If you now visit your application endpoint in your browser you will see the new status message.
+If you don't remember your endpoint URL go back to your GitOps dashboard, click on your application and then find your endpoint in the second tab called *Services*.

 {{% notice note %}}
 You might think that deploying a new version involves too many manual steps.
 Will automate the version change in the next section of this workshop.
 The important point here is that deploying a new version happens only via new changes in Git and not clicking buttons on running scripts manually.
 Using only Git operations is the pillar of GitOps.